WLTY

 WLTY (96.7 FM) is a commercial radio station licensed to Cayce, South Carolina, and serving the Columbia metropolitan area.
-It airs a variety hits radio format, known as Steve FM and is owned by iHeartMedia, Inc. The radio studios are on Greystone Boulevard in Columbia, near Interstate 126 and Riverbanks Zoo.
+It airs an adult hits radio format, known as Steve FM and is owned by iHeartMedia, Inc. The radio studios are on Greystone Boulevard in Columbia, near Interstate 126 and Riverbanks Zoo.

 WLTY has an effective radiated power (ERP) of 9,000 watts.
 By contrast, several Columbia FM stations run 100,000 watts.
 The transmitter is on Short Street in Columbia, near Millwood Avenue (U.S. Route 76).
 WLTY broadcasts using HD Radio technology.
 Its HD-3 digital subchannel carries a contemporary worship music format.

 History

 Top 40 and Rock

 On July 11, 1974, the station signed on as WZLD.
-It played a mix of top 40 and oldies music.
-It became the number one rated station in its first Arbitron ratings book.
-However, in late 1977, rival AM Top 40 WNOK 1400 countered the success of WZLD by flipping its sister FM station to Top 40 as "Stereo 105" WNOK-FM.
+It featured a gold-based Adult Contemporary format and became the number one rated station in its first Arbitron ratings book.
+However, in late 1977, rival AM Top 40 WNOK countered the success of WZLD by flipping its sister FM station to Top 40 as "Stereo 105" WNOK-FM.

 That move would stunt WZLD's growth in the marketplace and the format was changed to album-oriented rock (AOR) as "Z-96" by 1978.
 The format was run live-assisted using Drake-Chenault's AOR format.
 In 1980, the station changed back to Top 40 and both Z-96 and WNOK-FM went head to head for the next six years for the Columbia Top 40 radio audience.